webpack-contrib/webpack-serve/README.md

     --log-level         Limit all process console messages to a specific level and above {dim Levels: trace, debug, info, warn, error, silent}
-    --log-time          Instruct the logger for webpack-serve and dependencies to display a timestamp --no-clipboard      Instructs the serve not to copy the server URI to the clipboard when starting --no-hot            Instruct the client not to apply Hot Module Replacement patches --no-reload         Instruct middleware {italic not} to reload the page for build errors --open              Instruct the app to open in the default browser
+    --log-time          Instruct the logger for webpack-serve and dependencies to display a timestamp --no-clipboard      Instructs the server not to copy the server URI to the clipboard when starting --no-hot            Instruct the client not to apply Hot Module Replacement patches --no-reload         Instruct middleware {italic not} to reload the page for build errors --open              Instruct the app to open in the default browser